 How Many Teens Use Them?

-2.5% of 8th graders ever tried steroids; only 3.5% of 10th graders; and 4% of
+Most teens are smart and stay away from steroids.
+As part of a 2002 NIDA-funded study, teens were asked if they ever tried steroids-even once.
+Only 2.5% of 8th graders ever tried steroids; only 3.5% of 10th graders; and 4% of 12th graders.

 What Are the Common Effects?